Get estimate

 1. In online advertising, a higher CTR often means you’re getting more clicks for the same amount of money.

 This can lower your cost per click and make your advertising more cost-effective.
+To calculate cost per click, use our CPR calculator.

-1. A high CTR means people are engaging with your content
+1. A high CTR means people are engaging with your content.

 They’re not just seeing it; they’re actively interacting with it by clicking on it.
 This can lead to more conversions, like sales or sign-ups.